Screenshot on Mac not working? Try these fixes

 If your Mac is bogged down with applications, files, and folders, it's time for a clean-up; freeing up space will help your Mac run smoothly.

 A great way to clean up your MacBook and rid yourself of unnecessary files and screenshots is with a dedicated cleaner tool, like our personal favorite — CleanMyMac.
-Its Large & Old Files module is perfect for sorting through built-up clutter.
-It quickly performs a deep system scan and pulls together all your folders and files in one place, allowing you to sort them by kind, size, or last accessed date.
+Its My Clutter feature is perfect for sorting through built-up clutter.
+It quickly performs a deep system scan and pulls together large & old files, duplicates, similar images, and more.
 It's a great way to locate forgotten files that take up valuable space on your Mac.

 Here's how to declutter your Mac the easy way:

-- Sort through your clutter, select items you no longer need, and finally, click Remove.
+4. Review your files, select items you no longer need, and finally, click Remove.

 4. Reset your NVRAM